-There are many ways of using prefix’s and suffix’s to name your team.
+There are many ways of using prefixes and suffixes to name your team.
 It all depends on the size of your team users, your company, and other company culture.
 Keep in mind that you can also use a prefix on the channel name.
-I would suggest to keep it on the simple side, so you do not end up with crazy prefix and suffix on the name that no longer represents what the actual channel was about.
+I would suggest keeping it on the simple side, so you do not end up with a crazy prefix and suffix on the name that no longer represents what the actual channel was about.

 If you only take one thing away from this post, it’s the importance of setting this structure and enforcing it early on so you don’t end up with the wild west.